 Organizing for Effective Change.
 We have two groups in the Church that have been most effective over the years in working for clean and honest elections: the PPC-RV of the Commission on the Laity and the NASSA VOTE-CARE of the Commission on Social Action, Justice and Peace.
 At the last CBCP meeting in July this year, the proposal was made–and unanimously accepted by the bishops–that there should be a clear division of labor between the two groups, and it was decided that the PPC-RV will henceforth be the Church body that will coordinate the efforts of the various dioceses during election times; the VOTE-CARE, on the other hand, will be the Church agency for her efforts between election times to educate and conscientize people for the renewal of the social and political order.
 To each diocese is given the responsibility of mobilizing the two bodies and their workers for their respective tasks.
 The tasks of the PPC-RV–the organizing of independent poll watchers for election day itself is one of its most important responsibilities–are quite clear from past experience.
 But for VOTE-CARE there will be need to get the dioceses acting in more programmatic fashion through their Social Action Centers not only for a more systematic and concerted conscientization effort at raising awareness and concern about political (and economic) problems but also for action on monitoring post-election graft-and-corruption practices at barangay, municipal and provincial levels and, as well, the performance of elected officials.
 We trust these two Church bodies will become in every diocese the effective cutting edge of our efforts at doing something positive about the reform and renewal in the Gospel of our much debased political order.

+Constitutional Change.
+Today we are faced with a political crisis of great magnitude.
+This is the attempt to change the 1987 Philippine Constitution.
+As Bishops we have reflected lengthily on this crisis, discussed its social, political, economic, and cultural context, and its various implications.
+And we are one in our stand against changing the Constitution now.
+We are saddened that religious sects and well-intentioned people as well as the principles of democracry have been exploited to promote the efforts to revise the Constitution.
+The end result has been disastrous: the worst of traditional politics has brazenly flaunted itself, an economic crisis has been aggravated, trust and credibility in government have been broken, and people feel deceived and manipulated.
+There is great and righteous anger among our people.
 The attempts at constitutional change demonstrate the evils of politics that we have been talking of here–deviousness, double talk, deception, manipulation, lack of transparency, the use of power to promote self-interests.
 All these are values that are anti-Gospel and anti-Kingdom of God.
 We cannot ignore these.
 We must move against them.
 We believe that the way to unity is to unconditionally, unequivocally and irrevocably terminate all attempts to revise the Constitution at this time.
 When the time does come, let it be done with widespread participation and a unity of vision, with total transparency and serenity, with reasons unarguably directed to the common good rather than to the self-serving interests of politicians.
 All elected officials looking for an extension of terms must categorically state now that they will not under any circumstance accept any further nominations for office.
 The task now is to rebuild trust and confidence.
 It will be a painstaking chore.
 But rebuilding trust and confidence as well as transforming politics into what is pleasing to God can surely be done–by us, the People of God.

 CONCLUSION